---

 ```

 `payer` is the address of the account that paid the fees for the transaction. `status` is the return code of the top-level call.
+A new code `0x3` is introduced for frames which are skipped due to failed atomic batch.

 #### Signature Hash